-Discover the latest ship in Celebrity Cruises’ luxurious fleet in this Celebrity Apex cruise ship review as we set sail in style on a week-long trip to the Greek Islands.
+Discover the latest cruise ship in Celebrity Cruises luxurious fleet in this Celebrity Apex review, covering facilities, staterooms, food, drink, entertainment and more as we set sail to the Greek islands.

 The smell of the sea, sun on your skin, the taste of new food and the sound of different languages – just a few of the things I’ve missed from travelling.
 The last 18 months have been tough on the travel industry, and no sector more so than cruising, which saw ships out of action for over a year.
 But travel is coming back to life, and cruising with it.